How the West Came to Rule

 Alexander Anievas is Assistant Professor of Political Science in the Department of Political Science at the University of Connecticut.
 He is the author of Capital, the State, and War 1914-1945 (University of Michigan Press, 2014), How the West Came to Rule (Pluto, 2015) and editor of Marxism and World Politics: Contesting Global Capitalism (Routledge, 2010).

-Kerem Nisancioglu is a Lecturer in International Relations at SOAS, University of London.
-He is the co-author of How the West Came to Rule (Pluto, 2015), and the co-editor of Decolonizing the University (Pluto, 2018).
+Kerem Nişancıoğlu is a Lecturer in International Relations at SOAS, University of London.
+He is the co-author of How the West Came to Rule (Pluto, 2015), and co-editor of Decolonising the University (Pluto, 2018).
+He also blogs at The Disorder of Things.

 'There is much talk these days of Big History, yet the advocates invariably stop short of talking about capitalism.
-With their bold and wide-ranging treatment, Anievas and Nişğw place the origins of capitalism at the very centre of the agenda' - Geoff Eley, Karl Pohrt Distinguished University Professor of Contemporary History at the University of Michigan
+With their bold and wide-ranging treatment, Anievas and Nişancıoğlu now place the origins of capitalism at the very centre of the agenda'- Geoff Eley, Karl Pohrt Distinguished University Professor of Contemporary History at the University of Michigan

 1. The Transition Debate: Theories and Critique